Feds: Royalty exemption for new shallow-water Gulf wells

 The big change is a larger interest rate, called a discount rate, used to compute the value of expected income and spending for shallow-water wells.
 The previous rate was 15% for all wells; the new 25% rate applies only to those in shallow water.

-U.S. Sen. Bill Cassidy (R-Louisiana) had asked Interior Secretary David Bernhardt in early September for royalty relief and other policies to encourage shallow-water drilling.
+Republican U.S. Sen. Bill Cassidy of Louisiana had asked Interior Secretary David Bernhardt in early September for royalty relief and other policies to encourage shallow-water drilling.

-'Increased shallow water drilling increases production, which increases federal royalty payments, and creates more American and Louisiana jobs,' he said at the time.
-He did not return a call Wednesday for comment but was among several senators and congress members who contributed enthusiastic comments for the federal press release.
+"High royalty rates prevent as much as $20 billion in shallow water energy projects," Cassidy said in an emailed statement Thursday.
+"Lowering this barrier encourages production which increases revenue for taxpayers and the number of jobs for Louisiana workers."